mooreryan/ocaml_python_bindgen/_docs_src/src/types.md

 # Types

 Not all OCaml types are allowed.

+There are a lot of [tests](https://github.com/mooreryan/pyml_bindgen/tree/main/test) that exercise the rules here.

+## Function arguments

-For function arguments, you can use:
+For function arguments, you can use

-* `int`
 * `float`
 * `string`
 * `bool`